Feinstein: Senate Russia probe building obstruction case against Trump

 The Senate Judiciary Committee is conducting just one of a number of congressional investigations that touch the fallout from Russia’s alleged election interference, including active probes in both the Senate and House Intelligence Committees.
 The Judiciary Committee’s purview has focused on oversight of the Justice Department and the FBI.

-Feinstein, who is also a member of the Senate's Intelligence Committee, said that she does not believe Flynn acted as a "rogue agent" in his conversations with Russians during the transition, communication that was the subject of Flynn's guilty plea in federal court on Friday for making false statements to the FBI.
+Feinstein, who is also a member of the Senate's Intelligence Committee, said that she does not believe Flynn acted as a "rogue agent" in his conversations during the transition with Russian Ambassador Sergey Kislyak, communication that was the subject of Flynn's guilty plea in federal court on Friday for making false statements to the FBI.

 Court documents showed that Flynn was urged by two transition officials to contact Russians, and sources have told NBC News that those officials are Trump’s son-in-law and senior adviser Jared Kushner, and K.T.
 McFarland, who later served as deputy national security adviser in the White House.